Contemporary Regional Politics in a Global Context (11244.1)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||Flexible||Dr Jonathan Pickering|

-The textbook is currently available in ebook format, and a paperback format should be available shortly.
+The textbook is currently available in ebook and paperback formats.

-Additional required and recommended readings will be posted on UCLearn.
+Additional required and further readings will be posted on UCLearn.

-Students are expected to view all lectures and attend all tutorials unless a valid reason for non-attendance (e.g. illness).
+Students are expected to view all lectures and attend all workshops unless they have a valid reason for non-attendance (e.g. illness).
 The policy lab presentation mark requires participation in the full workshop session associated with this assignment.

 Required IT skills